When you meet someone new, how do you introduce yourself? “Hi, my name is

 Where’s the Limit?

 You’re a marketing pro.
 You’ve always been a marketing pro and you will always be a marketing pro.
 Period.
 End of story.
 That’s your identity.
 Right?
 There’s a risk of pigeonholing yourself when you’ve closely tied your identity to the job you do.
 You’re a marketing pro today.
 Tomorrow, however, you could be an entrepreneur launching her own boutique in a quaint downtown shop.
 If, however, you’ve so closely tied your identity to the job you hold today, seeing yourself in any other role could be formidable.
 “Sure, I’d love to have my own little boutique, but let’s be real.
 I’m a marketing director, not a shop owner.”
-If you think your dreams are out of reach because “I’m not a [fill in the blank], it’s time to step back and really evaluate how you’re defining yourself.
+If you think your dreams are out of reach because “I’m not a

 In this instance, your marketing prowess would be an asset to your dream role of entrepreneur.
 You wouldn’t be defined by your former role, but your experience in that space would benefit you in spades.
 You just have to be willing to step out beyond the label you’ve applied to yourself for so long.
 You have to be willing to accept your identity as a talented, hard-working individual who can do anything she puts her mind to.